zinzloun/KIS_Process_Hollowing/README.md

     5. Set an entry point for the malicious process
     6. Disable the suspended status for the target process created at point i

-You have to pass two parameters:
+You have to pass two argeuments to the console application:
-- the path to exe to lunch the process.
-Must be a 32-bit app
+- the path to exe to lunch the target process.
+Must be a 32-bit exe.
+I used AnyDesk that was installed in my PC.
+You can use [Sigcheck](https://learn.microsoft.com/it-it/sysinternals/downloads/sigcheck) to check a file architecture
+- the path to the malicius file (here the messagebox app)

+      .\ProcessHollow.exe "C:\Program Files (x86)\AnyDesk\AnyDesk.exe" ".\HelloWorld.exe"